-To create a well-rounded and balanced curriculum, students typically select one subject from each group.
-At the end of the program, students participate in a personal project that can either be self-driven research or a practical project based on their academic interests.
+To create a well rounded and balanced curriculum, students typically select one subject from each group.
+At the end of the program, students participate in a personal project that can either be self-driven research or a practical project based on their academic interest.
 The MYP encourages students to make a connection between their studies and the world.

 Diploma Programme (DP)

-The final programme in the IB curriculum is the Diploma (DP) Programme.
-It is a two-year programme for students aged 16 to 19.
-In the DP programme, students reflect on what they have learned and complete independent research or a project that involves an aspect of community service.
+The final program in the IB curriculum is the Diploma (DP) Programme.
+It is a two-year program for students aged 16 to 19.
+In the DP program, students reflect on what they have learned, complete independent research or a project that involves an aspect of community services.

-The programme is recognized internationally as a qualification for entry into higher education institutes.
+The program is recognized internationally as a qualification for entry into higher education institutes.

 Core Components of the DP

-The DP programme fosters research, communication, problem-solving and critical thinking skills.
+The DP program fosters research, communication, problem-solving and critical thinking skills.
 It also promotes self-awareness, responsible thinking, and collaboration.

 These are valuable skills that serve as a critical and valuable foundation for the next phase in students’ academic and/or professional lives, making DP a transformative and valuable experience.

-The DP programme has three core components: Creativity, Activity, Service (CAS, Theory of Knowledge (TOK), and Extended Essay (EE).
+The DP program has three core components: Creativity, Activity, Service (CAS, Theory of Knowledge (TOK), and Extended Essay (EE).

 Creativity, Activity, Service (CAS)